 Katie

-I'll buy a casserole dish to go inside of it and make some mitts and she'll be so happy!
+I know what mom is getting for Christmas now! 🙂 I'll buy a casserole dish to go inside of it and make some mitts and she'll be so happy!

 Hi,Thanks so much for the pattern.The only trouble I had was figuring out how to attatch the handles.THen I got a good nights sleep, atr breakfast and it was much better.
 Carole